Frequently Asked Questions

 Where do oral arguments take place?

 Oral arguments are held in the Court of Appeals courtroom on the 4th floor of the State House in Indianapolis, and on occasion in the Supreme Court courtroom on the 3rd floor of the State House.
-(The Supreme Court courtroom is requested if the Court of Appeals courtroom is in use, or if the oral argument is to be webcast.)
+(The Supreme Court courtroom is requested if the Court of Appeals courtroom is in use.)
 The Court of Appeals also hears oral argument at venues across the state to allow the public to watch and learn about the judiciary.
 Learn more about “traveling oral arguments.”

 How may a school or bar association request that the Court hear an oral argument in an Indiana community?